 Cong Wood is a mysterious and ancient place.
+Its karstic terrain gives the forest an otherworldly aura that is unique among Mayo woodlands.
 I left the well-trodden trail to explore deeper into the woods and see all the diversity that makes up the Celtic Rainforest.

 As I emerged from the dappled shade of the forest to the brightness of the trail, a brief encounter with a fellow walker added to the fairyland atmosphere of this place where it’s easy to imagine you have entered an enchanting and timeless world.